I often have clients ask me questions about the confetti shot!

 Apparently it is bad for birds if they eat the rice!
 The theory is that wild birds who eat the rice will be harmed when the grains soak up stomach fluids.
 In 1985, a bill known as “An Act Prohibiting the Use of Uncooked Rice at Nuptial Affairs” was introduced in Connecticut to protect birds who might be harmed by leftover rice.
 The politician introducing it even went so far as to claim that several ministers had told her that after weddings they frequently saw multiple birds keeling over from being poisoned.
 Some say this is just a myth though & it’s because some venues don’t like you to throw anything because of sweeping it up afterwards.

 It now tends to be the bride & groom who supply the confetti.
-There are a few people who will come with their own supplies but if you want an effective photograph I would suggest supplying loads yourself.
-A lot of my couples make 'arty' containers to put the confetti in.
-I have seen some stunning, creative ideas, like these little cones with the wedding date on & some little words, nice for the guests to take home as a keepsake too.
-You can assign a member of the bridal party to hand them out or have them displayed at the entrance/exit of the venue to collect as they walk out of the ceremony.
+There are a few people who will come with their own supplies, however if you want an effective photograph I would suggest supplying loads yourself.
+A lot of my couples make ‘arty’ containers to put the confetti in.
+I have seen some stunning, creative ideas.
+I love the little cones with the wedding date on & some little words, which are nice for the guests to take home as a keepsake too.
+You can assign a member of the bridal party to hand them out.
+Alternatively, have them displayed at the entrance/exit of the venue to collect as they walk out of the ceremony.